ogrok/goexpend/README.md

     * `goex month close` closes the current month, preventing changes to realized amounts until month is reopened
     * `goex month reset` asks for confirmation and then returns realized amounts for the current month to 0.
 * `goex all` lists all budgeted items with details
-* `goex report` shows a report related to the current month

 ## Upcoming Features
 Project is WIP and very little functionality exists.
 Once above spec is realized, I anticipate implementing the following: